easyri/paintings/README.md

-# image captioning на WikiArt
+# image captioning on WikiArt